We talked to Manu Ignatius of Subnero about the future of underwater wireless and he had the following to say about it.

 1. Since we had to split our team into two and make sure they do not come in close contact, our productivity had reduced significantly during the circuit breaker time period.

-2. Furthermore, access to various offices is still limited, and hence there is another dip in productivity.
+2. Furthermore, access to various facilities is still limited, and hence there is another dip in productivity.

 3. Many of our vendors had to delay (still continues) shipment of some of the components that we use to build our products and solutions, thereby delaying some of our deliveries to our customers.